turingschool/frontend-mod-1-prework/section1/relection.md

     at <anonymous>:1:1
 ```
 How do I properly reassign a variable?

  //Note:  Once I went back to edit my work, I answered my own question.
 Raquel
- //needs to be "Raquel" for the variable to reassign.
+ needs to be "Raquel" for the variable to reassign.//